 There’s so much to discover

-You can jump ahead to explore what you’re most interested in or scroll along to learn about the many facets of KU’s expertise, achievements, and innovation.
+You can jump ahead to explore what you’re most interested in or scroll along to learn about the many facets of KU’s scholarship, expertise, and achievements.

 tallgrass